ibm-cloud-docs/assistant/upgrade.md

 ## Upgrading a dialog skill
 {: #upgrade-skill}

 The {{site.data.keyword.conversationshort}} service regularly adds and updates features.
-While some of these changes are automatically applied to your dialog skills, updates that have a large impact do require a manual update.
+While some of these changes are automatically applied to your dialog skills, updates that have a large impact do require a manual update to the machine learning model that is used by your skill.

 An upgrade is only available for your dialog skill if the upgrade icon (![upgrade icon](images/upgrade.png)) is displayed.

-After you upgrade a dialog skill, you cannot revert your skill to a previous version.
-{: note}

 To upgrade your dialog skill, complete the following steps: